hydroffice/hyo2_soundspeed/docs/app_b_connection_settings.rst

 Although *SIS* always will allow incoming sound speed transmissions, it has several restrictions that must be observed in order for the data to be accepted (see *Kongsberg manual*).
-As this particular transmission protocol is used by other acquisition systems, it is worth describing in detail what the SSP package does to the cast data to satisfy the input criteria for *SIS*.
+As this particular transmission protocol is used by other acquisition systems, it is worth describing in detail what the *Sound Speed* package does to the cast data to satisfy the input criteria for *SIS*.

 The transmission procedure used by the SSP package will format the temperature and salinity profiles into the Kongsberg Maritime format.
 Since the WOA09/RTOFS grids only extend to a maximum depth of 5,500 m,